 Creating a more engaging user experience required significant structural and visual changes.
 We began by taking a thorough inventory of the site and analyzing what worked and what didn’t.
 Simplification was the name of the game.
 Pages were crowded with content, and useful tools and functions were difficult to find.
 We moved away from dark backgrounds to white, giving the site more breathing room and making content easier to read.

 The site is fully mobile-responsive, using one code base to adapt to any screen size.
-When designing for tablet and mobile, we prioritized the reading experience, minimizing callouts and navigation.
-When visiting a collection on mobile or tablet, articles are prioritized in the navigation, with other content types available for browsing further down the page.
+When designing for tablet and mobile, we prioritised the reading experience, minimising callouts and navigation.
+When visiting a collection on mobile or tablet, articles are prioritised in the navigation, with other content types available for browsing further down the page.
 The result is a 20% increase in mobile users over the first month of the new site going live.

 Our backend team rolled up their sleeves and dug into a deep database—that you would expect behind an encyclopedia—to clean house and restructure tables, tags, and commands.
 Before porting content to a fresh new database, we combed through legacy data, discarding what was unused and speeding up searching and indexing site-wide.
 We implemented cascading commands to ensure that future data deletion would automatically include attached data and avoid “orphaned” data remaining in the database and causing page crashes.